raphjaph/oxidised_website/content/_index.md

 I hope this website can be part of that process, so to explore a random link/bookmark of mine, you can just click
 <a id="random-link" title="take me somewhere random" target=_blank onclick=getRandomLink()>here</a>
-or the avatar on the top right.
+or the name on the top left.
 So just click around a bit, and you'll find some neat internet nuggets ;) If I get intriguing enough content on this site, some links might some day point here.
 </p>